vercetti11/treyway/README.md

 ### Change configuration of a page
 With the current design, each form page is a component, therefore its a matter of editing the corresponding element.
 ### How is navigation implemented
-This snipped renders three buttons, one for each element in the `formPages`.<br/>
+Mapping over `formPages` renders three buttons, one for each element in the array.<br/>
-User clicks on button and the button sets a new state using the index from mapping over `formPages`.<br/>
+User clicks on a button to navigate, and the button sets a new state using the index from mapping over formPages.`formPages`.<br/>
-Next a `switch` statement asseses what component to render depending on the initial value (0) or the index passed from the previously clicked button.<br/>
+Next, a `switch` statement assesses what component to render depending on the initial value (0) or the index passed from the previously clicked button.<br/>
 **Notice** how this is a **lowly coupled design.**<br/>

 ```javascript